 Houston, Texas, maintains one of the largest and most complex municipal water supply networks in the U.S., distributing more than 146 billion gallons of water annually to over 2.3 million community members.

-Houston's fast-growing population and expanding industrial development require community members to understand water safety and quality.
+Houston's rapidly growing population and expanding industrial development necessitate that community members understand the importance of water safety and quality.

 The article educates readers about the city's water sources, tap water quality and standards, common contaminants, and the safety measures to ensure clean drinking water.